Vladimir Lenin: Organising the Soviet government: 1917–1918

 Although ultimate power officially rested with Sovnarkom and the Executive Committee (VTSIK) elected by the All-Russian Congress of Soviets (ARCS), the Communist Party was de facto in control of Russia, as acknowledged by its members at the time.
 By 1918, Sovnarkom began acting unilaterally, citing a need for expediency, with the ARCS and VTSIK becoming increasingly marginalized, so the soviets no longer had a role in governing Russia.
 During 1918 and 1919, the government expelled Mensheviks and Socialist-Revolutionaries from the soviets.
 Russia had become a one-party state.

 Within the party, a Political Bureau (Politburo) and Organisation Bureau (Orgburo) were established to accompany the existing Central Committee; decisions of these bodies had to be adopted by Sovnarkom and the Council of Labour and Defence.
 Lenin was the most significant figure in this governance structure, being Chairman of Sovnarkom and sitting on the Council of Labour and Defence, the Central Committee, and the Politburo.
 The only individual with comparable influence was Lenin's right-hand man, Yakov Sverdlov, who died in March 1919 as a result of the Spanish flu pandemic.
 In November 1917, Lenin and his wife took a two-room flat within the Smolny Institute; the following month, they went on a brief holiday in Halila, Finland.
 In January 1918, he survived an assassination attempt in Petrograd; Fritz Platten, who was with Lenin at the time, shielded him and was injured by a bullet.

 Concerned by Petrograd's vulnerability to German attack, Sovnarkom began relocating to Moscow in March 1918.
 Lenin, Trotsky, and other Bolshevik leaders moved into the Kremlin.

-He survived another assassination attempt in August 1918.
+On 30 August, Fanny Kaplan, a former SR, attempted to assassinate Lenin with a pistol in the street outside the Hammer and Sickle arms factory, where he had just given a speech.
+Lenin was severely wounded by two bullets.
+Though he recovered, his health was permanently affected.
+Kaplan was captured immediately.
+She stated that she supported the Constituent Assembly and considered Lenin a traitor to the Revolution.
+She was summarily executed on 3 September.